legalize-dev/legalize-nl/nl/BWBV0001069.md

 - 6.5.2.
 The text of any proposed amendment and the reasons for it shall be communicated to the Secretariat at least 90 days before the opening of the Meeting.
 The Secretariat shall transmit copies forthwith to the Parties.

 - 6.5.3.
 Amendments shall enter into force for those Parties which have accepted them 90 days after the deposit of the fifth instrument of acceptance of the amendment with the Depositary.
 Thereafter they shall enter into force for a Party 30 days after the date of deposit of its instrument of acceptance of the amendment with the Depositary.

+- 6.5.4.
+Any State that becomes a Party to the Agreement after the entry into force of an Amendment shall, failing an expression of a different intention by that State:

+- a). be considered as a Party to the Agreement as amended; and

+- b). be considered as a Party to the unamended Agreement in relation to any Party not bound by the Amendment.

 ##### 7. Financing